-After they are developed, the plans and schedule for the next major release are posted on the web.
-The information includes a list of the significant candidate items for the release (if they are known) and a release preparation timetable.
+After they are developed, the plans and schedule for the next major release are posted on the web (under the WRF model site).
+The information includes a list of the significant candidate items for the release and a release preparation timetable.

-At the WRF Users' Workshop, the plans for the next major release are typically included in a presentation.
-This includes information on the schedule and, if known, candidate features.
+At the WRF Users' Workshop, the plans for the next major release are included in a presentation.
+This includes information on the schedule and candidate features.
 Code contributions for the release are solicited.